{{ summaryTitle }}

 Can I paste a whole class roster?

 Yes.
-Put one name per line in Student names.
-If the text is on one line, comma and semicolon separators can also split entries, but one-per-line input is easier to proof for a class list.
+Put one name per line in Student names for easiest proofing.
+If the text is on one line, comma and semicolon separators can also split entries.

 Duplicate names defaults to Remove duplicates.
-Switch it to Keep duplicates when repeated names are intentional, such as separate practice packets for the same child.
+Switch it to Keep duplicates when repeated names are intentional, such as two copies for the same child or two children who share the same display name.

-What should I do when no worksheet appears?
+What should I check when the worksheet is empty?

-Does a ready print check mean the handwriting practice is instructionally correct?
+Does a ready print check mean the handwriting instruction is complete?

 Glossary: